fuzziqersoftware/newserv/README.md

 There are multiple PSO quest formats out there; newserv supports most of them.
 Specifically, newserv can use quests in any of the following formats:
 - Compressed bin/dat format: These quests consist of two files with the same base name, a .bin file and a .dat file.
 (This is the format you'll get if you saved a quest with set-save-files.)
 - Uncompressed bin/dat format: These quests consist of two files with the same base name, a .bind file and a .datd file.
 - Unencrypted GCI format: These quests also consist of a .bin and .dat file, but an encoding is applied on top of them.
 The filenames should end in .bin.gci and .dat.gci.
-(Note that there also exists an encrypted GCI format, which newserv does not support.)
+Note that there also exists an encrypted GCI format, which newserv does not support at runtime, but you can also use newserv to convert these files to bin/dat format and then use them with the server.
+Run `newserv --help` and see the `--decode-gci` option for more information.
 - Encrypted DLQ format: These quests also consist of a .bin and .dat file, but download quest encryption is applied on top of them.
 The filenames should end in .bin.dlq and .dat.dlq.
 - QST format: These quests consist of only a .qst file, which contains both the .bin and .dat files within it.